Duran914/test-framework/README.md

 #

 ### mobile_interact()
-The mobile_interact function interacts with a mobile page to enable our backtrap to function properly
+The mobile_interact function interacts with a mobile page to enable our backtrap to function properly on Chrome

 #### *Example:*<br>
 ```Python